ZenAyush/Git-Short-Hand/README.md

 git status
 ```

+The "git add ." command is used to stage all changes in the current directory and its subdirectories for commit.
+When you make changes to files in your local Git repository, those changes are considered "unstaged" until you use the "git add" command to stage them.
+Staging changes allows you to group related changes together before committing them to the repository.

 ```bash
 git add .
 ```

+The "git commit -m" command is used to create a new commit in your Git repository with a commit message.
+When you make changes to files in your local Git repository, you can use the "git add" command to stage those changes, and then use the "git commit -m" command to create a new commit with a message that describes the changes you made.

 ```bash
 git commit -m "a commit msg"
 ```

+The "git push -u origin master" command is used to push the changes you made in your local Git repository to the remote repository on the "master" branch.
+The "-u" flag is used to set the upstream branch for the current branch.
+This means that in the future, when you run the "git push" command without specifying a branch, Git will automatically push changes to the upstream branch (in this case, "origin master").

 ```bash
 git push -u origin master